devm33/acme-tiny-nfsn/README.md

-# LetsEncrypt-NSFN
+# ACME-tiny-NFSN

-Automating LetsEncrypt on NearlyFreeSpeech.net
+Automating ACME protocol with LetsEncrypt.org for hosting on NearlyFreeSpeech.net

 ## TODO